Travel Guide to the Pamir Highway and the Wakhan Valley

 Rushon is a village relatively close to Khorog, smaller and quieter, but with a strategic location to access the Jizev Valley, where you can do one of the most recommended treks in the area.

-I stayed at Rushon Inn Guesthouse, another very welcoming homestay.
-It had good facilities and a very kind lady who prepared the food for you.
+I stayed at Rushon Inn Guesthouse, another very welcoming family home.
+A lovely house, with a nice bathroom, good facilities, and a very kind lady who prepares the food.

 🚖 From Rushon to Dushanbe: the final (and eternal) stretch